Kilim rugs can be used in many decorative ways — over furniture and on other surfaces including floors.

-The most versatile rug in terms of decor adaptability has to be the kilim.
+In terms of decor adaptability, the most versatile carpets have to be kilim rugs.
 This flat-woven textile is reversible, making it a great floor covering and pliable enough to use as upholstery.
 A fairly lightweight rug, especially in smaller sizes, kilims are tribal (geometric) in design and have a nubby texture.
 The color palettes run the gamut, allowing them to integrate smoothly into both traditional and modern settings.

 Proof of its yielding construction is evident in the kilim draped over the head rail of a bed, creating a quasi headboard.
 It hangs evenly and the rich colors are a superb backdrop for white linens.